rajsiddarth/Neural_Net/Readme.md

 # Neural Net_implementations
-NN_implementation_1: Algorithm without using built in python packages
+1.NN_implementation_1: Algorithm without using built in python packages

-NN_Multiclass: NN Algorithm for multi class classification implemented in R using neuralnet library and iris dataset
+2. NN_Multiclass: NN Algorithm for multi class classification implemented in R using neuralnet library and iris dataset

+3.Nnet_multiclass: Building multi class cassification neural network model tothat predicts alphabet id using alphabet_features.txt data set.Variable description as given below

+-Each row data collected from image of Hindi alphabet

+-Target attribute is the alphabet id

+-72 attributes are features collected from the image of the alphabet

+-Each row has details about one alphabet

-Classification_model1: NN Algorithm for two class classification implemented in R using neuralnet library on Bank data set with variable description as given below:
+4. Classification_model1: NN Algorithm for two class classification implemented in R using neuralnet library on Bank data set with variable description as given below:

 Variable Description:
 ID: Customer ID